Mohammad-Aali-aut/Mohammad-Aali-aut/README.md

 -Mechanical Engineering student at Amirkabir University of Technology (Tehran Polytechic) -Minoring in Computer Science
--Interested in control systems, programmign and engineering fundamentals
+-Interested in control systems, programming and engineering fundamentals

 Linkedin: www.linkedin.com/in/mohammad-aali-aut